Jammasanju/coding-questions/README.md

-# some coding examples like leetcode premium questions
+# some coding examples which are useful for everyone they can read in simple manner they can understand things easily